helenahartmann/awesome-PhD/README.md

 - [CONNECTED PAPERS](https://www.connectedpapers.com/): To explore connections between published papers (e.g., for a literature review), use Connected Papers.
 This is also nice to see the reach of your own research!
 It is a "unique, visual tool to help researchers and applied scientists find and explore papers relevant to their field of work".
 - [LITERATURE EXCEL SHEET](https://twitter.com/SteMcQuilliam/status/1252241904810557448?s=20): No literature review will ever be the same again, if you use this tutorial to organize all your literature in Excel.
-- [LITMAPS](https://www.litmaps.co/): Ana all-rounder tool for visual research navigation, citation network search, and team synchronization.
+- [LITMAPS](https://www.litmaps.co/): An all-rounder tool for visual research navigation, citation network search, and team synchronization.
-- [RESEARCHRABBIT](https://www.researchrabbit.ai/): Use ResearchRabbit to find both germinal and future works from a single (or multiple) works.
+- [RESEARCH RABBIT](https://www.researchrabbit.ai/): Use Research Rabbit to find both germinal and future works from a single (or multiple) works.

 ### Miscellaneous